geobarry/eagle_talon/README.md

 <br/>

 # More Detailed Command List
-(but maybe not comprehensive - always check actual talent files for most up to date list)
+(but maybe not comprehensive - always check actual talon files for most up to date list)

 ### Commands always available
 ``` Eagle On ```